duniyalr/cs_khu_project/README.md

 at this point server runs.

 you can check that! open your browser and goto *localhost:5000* you should see home page.

+## updating the project

+if you want to update project in your local without using git. just run `python update.py` this command downloads the latest project and replaces the new files with old one.